 I am a big believer in personality assessments, and the DISC is the one you should start with.

 Question: Have you utilized the DISC or other personality profiles with your team?
-You can leave a comment by clicking here.
+Let us know over in the Facebook Group.

 If you would like more help understanding the best way to present an assessment program to your team, email me at firstname.lastname@example.org